The Speckled Sussex is one of the world’s oldest chicken breeds earning them the title of heritage breed!

 Sadly, the Speckled Sussex was listed as endangered and only recently has their numbers improved.

-To spread the word about the gorgeous Sussex chicken, please share this post with your friends, family, and fellow chicken hobbyists.
+To spread the word about this gorgeous Sussex variety, please share this post with your friends, family, and fellow chicken hobbyists.

-We hope that you’ve learned a little bit more about the Sussex and that you’re looking forward to getting more chickens to add to your coop.
+We hope that you’ve learned a little bit more about this Sussex variety and that you’re looking forward to getting more chickens to add to your coop.